yuburoll/phalwol/README.md

 - 2x pro micro form factor dev board

-- 2x ilwol PCB Boards, provided from the repo
+- 2x phalwol PCB Boards, provided from the repo

 - 1x printed case sets, 2 parts total, provided from the repo (for thicker case, use "buffed")